LeetABit/Build/docs/Reference/run.md

 ### ```-Arguments```

-*Arguments to be passed to the LeetABit.Build toolchain.*
+*Arguments to be passed to the LeetABit.Build toolset.*

 <table>
   <tr><td>Type:</td><td>String[]</td></tr>